AlexGustafsson/cupdate/CONTRIBUTING.md

 # Contributing

 We are open for contributions, big or small.
-If you can't code it yourself, please feel free to open an issue or discussion on GitHub.
+The best way to contribute is to open a bug report or feature request and testing fixes.
+If you want to poke around in Cupdate's code, the rest of this document contains some basic info to get you started.

 ## Architecture